manuelernestog/astrofy/README.md

 You can chose among 30 themes available or create your custom theme.
 See themes available [here](https://daisyui.com/docs/themes/).

+## Sitemap

+The Sitemap is generated automatically when you build your website in the root of the domain.
+Please update the `robots.txt` file in the public folder with your site name URL for the Sitemap.

 ## Deploy

 You can deploy your site on your favorite static hosting service such as Vercel, Netlify, GitHub Pages, etc.